refinedev/refine/README.md

-🚀  Thanks to **refine Inferencer package**, it guesses the configuration to use for the list, show, create and edit pages based on the data fetched from the API and generates the pages automatically.
+🚀  Thanks to **refine Inferencer package**, it guesses the configuration to use for the `list`, `show`, `create`, and `edit` pages based on the data fetched from the API and generates the pages automatically.

 You can also customize the generated pages by passing your own components as props to the resources.